LispEngineer/EthernetRepeater/README.md

         the final length and error information
   * Build a streaming output (AXI-Stream?) when we are getting a packet
     * Have an end of packet flag, which shows CRC and framing errors
-  * Handle missing preamble nibbles: [Wikipedia](https://en.wikipedia.org/wiki/Media-independent_interface) says:
-    "The receive data valid signal (RX_DV) is not required to go high immediately when the frame starts, but must do so in time to ensure the "start of frame delimiter" byte is included in the received data.
-Some of the preamble nibbles may be lost."

 * Improved CRC generator specifically for Cyclone IV
   * Build a 3 & 4 entry XOR LUT mechanism to target the Cyclone IV's 4-LUT